 4. (To the right of this box) Select AB Abstract from the pulldown.

-Stage 1: Identify a possible career/occupation to research
+Stage 1: Identify a career/occupation (or college major) to research.

 Make sure to find out the following facts: